 Applying to Economics PhDs

-I applied to PhD programs in Economics this past year (2023-2024).
+I applied to PhD programs in Economics in the AY 2023-2024.
 Here are a couple of pieces of advice that I have.

 Have as many people as possible read your application materials as soon as possible.